pseudorandomuser/pseudorandomuser.github.io/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-heading: Nocturnal Networking Tales
+heading: Nocturnal Developer Tales
 subheading: >-
-  This website is dedicated to pieces of writing mainly revolving around computer networking, carefully crafted at unspeakable times of night, showcasing my past and current projects.
-New content will arrive as I take on new endeavors.
+  This website is dedicated to showcasing my past and current projects related to computer networking, software development, home automation and more.
+All content is carefully crafted at unspeakable times of night.
 Multiple coffee beans have been harmed in the making of this project.
 ---